kolhesamiksha/Hybrid-Search-RAG/README.md

 The Website was a rich source of documents in everydomain like AI, Supply chain, Digital, Cybersecurity and Various Informational Blogs and Use-cases Discussed.
 Most of the websites have a common web interface and HTML Codebase which was suitable to built an automation using For Webscraping.
 1. Used Sitemap of Topics under ey_in domain.
 1. Analyse the Structure of the Websites.
-2. Extracted metadata required further for metadata filtering or Self-Query Retriever to post-retrieve for better performance i.e. Author name, related topics, pdf_links.
+2. Extracted metadata required further for metadata filtering or Self-Query Retriever to post-retrieval for better performance i.e. Author name, related topics, pdf_links.
 Pdf links added because most of the blogs contains PDF for detailed information. in future content can be extracted and used for training of the chatbot for more information.
-3. Built an Automation to scrape and extract 2k websites.
+3. Built an Automation to scrape and extract 2k websites using unstructuredURLLoader by langchain.

 #### 2. Semantic Chunking Techniques: